-- In an SD memory card to be used, create an "AUTO" folder, and save an auto execution file "autoexec.fp7" and a comment file "comment.fp7". - While the card project regular operation mode LED [COPY] (Green) is on, do not remove the SD memory card from the slot.
-It may cause damage to the project. - If the card operation switch is set to "CARD" while no SD memory card is inserted, a self-diagnosis error will result. - If the unit cannot access a project in the SD memory card while the card operation switch is set to "CARD" and SD memory card operation is in progress, a self-diagnosis error will result.
+- In an SD memory card to be used, create an "AUTO" folder, and save an auto execution file "autoexec.fp7" and a comment file "comment.fp7". - While copying, do not remove the SD memory card from the slot.
+It may cause damage to the project. - If the card operation switch is set to "CARD" while no SD memory card is inserted, a selfdiagnosis error will result. - If the unit cannot access a project in the SD memory card while the card operation switch is set to "CARD" and SD memory card operation is in progress, a self-diagnosis error will result.